ON-LINE vs.

 I have also accrued an empirical technical understanding of editing systems, signal routing, tape machines and recording technology, having played a key role in the design, installation and implementation of the studios and hardware systems that I’ve utilized.
 Machine maintenance and systems troubleshooting have been necessary parts of my day-to-day duties.
 (Although I’m not actually an engineer, I’ve had to pass for one on many occasions; I know how to hook things up and make them work.)

 I believe that my broad and varied experience in broadcast post-production has provided me with the qualifications and expertise to help execute, manage and direct the realization of nearly any type of programming project from concept to delivery.
+I urge you to visit my website to download my resume and review some of my credits and examples of my work.

 In closing, let me describe some of the attributes that I think your ideal candidate will engender.
 You will need someone with excellent communication skills who can develop amicable, professional relationships with clients, contributors and suppliers simply through the use of phone calls and e-mail, if necessary.
 You will need someone with unique interpersonal skills who can instill confidence in the clientele and nurture a spirit of camaraderie and teamwork among the staff, yet inspire a sense of respect.
 You will need someone who has first-hand knowledge of the skills and the amount of time required to perform all of the various processes involved in producing whatever kind of project that may come through the door.
 You will need someone who can organize these processes to be executed in the proper order, so that none of them are hindered due to lack of materials or shortage of resources.
 You will need someone who is also flexible, open-minded and has the ability to improvise... because things often do not go as planned or scheduled in this business.
 Finally, and perhaps most importantly, you will need someone who knows what a well-finished product is supposed to look and sound like.
 I believe that I possess these attributes.